rak3rman/auth-webframework-nodejs/README.md

 # Auth WebFramework NodeJS
 [![Build Status](https://travis-ci.org/RAK3RMAN/auth-webframework-nodejs.svg?branch=master)](https://travis-ci.org/RAK3RMAN/auth-webframework-nodejs)

-A general template for a nodejs web application running express
+A general template for a nodejs web application running express with authentication

 ### Basic Structure
-This project is a base web framework to run a web application using express through NodeJS.
-Being a 'base' framework, this project only displays a webpage through a specified port with no authentication.
+This project is a auth web framework which uses the plugin Passport.js to provide authentication for the webpage routes.
+Being a 'auth' framework, this project is very minimal and only displays a webpage through a specified port with authentication.
 The structure of this application is described below in the application map.

 ### Application Map
 ```